alpa-projects/alpa/osdi22_artifact/README.md

 This is the artifact for the paper "Alpa: Automating Inter- and Intra-Operator Parallelism for Distributed Deep Learning".
 We are going to reproduce the main results in the paper.

+## ❗️❗️Update❗️❗️

+1. The original AWS access keys provided in hotcrp README is wrong.
+Please find the updated access keys in the comments section on hotcrp.
+2. We experienced some concurrency issues that many of you are trying to ray up or ray down at the same time, and connecting to the same cluster.
+Please modify [this line](artifact-cluster.yaml#L2) in [artifact-cluster.yaml](artifact-cluster.yaml) to a unique name as below.
+This is to make sure that each of you can get a unique cluster.
+    ```yaml
+    # Before modification
+    # A unique identifier for the head node and workers of this cluster.
+    cluster_name: artifact-cluster

+    # After modification example
+    # A unique identifier for the head node and workers of this cluster.
+    cluster_name: artifact-cluster-reviewer-A
+    ```
+   Note that even with this change, the underlying EFS (i.e. NFS on AWS) where we put our code and data is still shared among all the machines.
+We believe the chance you meet concurrency issue on EFS is small, but please let us know if you meet any.

 ## Setting up the Environment
 All experiments will be run on an AWS cluster.
 We provide credentials for you to launch and connect to the cluster.